Multicluster Control Plane

 Start the standalone multicluster control plane

 You need build multicluster-controlplane in your local host.
-Following below steps to build the binary and start the multicluster control plane.
+Follow the below steps to build the binary and start the multicluster control plane.

 git clone https://github.com/open-cluster-management-io/multicluster-controlplane.git